Alaska No Fault Divorce

 • Generally, the final uncontested divorce hearing must be attended by both the divorcing partners.
 As per the divorce laws, minimum one divorcing partner must attend the hearing

-• After the date of filing the divorce papers, there is a waiting period of 30 days after which the divorce decree can be signed
+• After the date of filing the divorce papers, there is a waiting period of thirty days, after which the divorce decree can be signed

 No Fault Divorce Package

-Packages of Alaska No Fault divorce packages are being given online.
+Packages of Alaska no fault divorce is being given online.
 These include the following items.

 • Roster of forms that must be filled